 The 2020 Ruritania Prize for short fiction

-Panel is pleased to announce a new contest for original short fiction from Central and Eastern Europe.
-The competition is open to short pieces (between 1000 and 4000 words) of English-language fiction, translated or otherwise, so long as the pieces are previously unpublished.
+In 2020 Panel hosted the first Ruritania Prize contest for original short fiction from Central and Eastern Europe.
+The competition was open to short pieces (between 1000 and 4000 words) of English-language fiction, translated or otherwise, so long as the pieces are previously unpublished.

 Why The Ruritania Prize?